tesshamzeh/dbt_data_modeling/README.md

 ### Assumptions

-- Given the nature of a take-home assessment and the short timeframe, I assumed the three data sources `id` columns were their primary keys, thus assuming that each `id` was unique and not null and represented a single customer, plan, or subscription (thus I did not have to create more complex surrogate primary keys since I lacked the context).
+- Given the nature of a take-home assessment and the short timeframe, I assumed the three data sources' `id` columns were their primary keys, thus assuming that each `id` was unique and not null and represented a single customer, plan, or subscription (thus I did not have to create more complex surrogate primary keys since I lacked the context).
 - For the `customers` data, I assumed / it seemed that it was the **current** status for a customer reflected in the table, as evidenced by the fact that there is not another line for C3 for when they had been active.
 - For the `plans` data, I assumed that the `monthly_price` values are the **only** prices these plans have ever had, and that this list of plans is exhaustive.
 - For the `subscriptions` data, I assumed a null `end_date` meant the subscription was still active.